Frequently asked questions

 - How many meals do we get?

-In most catered residences, students get 19 meals per week.
+In standard catered residences, students get 19 meals per week.
 This information is in the conditions of let which is part of your accommodation contract.
 Meals are: breakfast, lunch and dinner from Monday - Friday, and breakfast and lunch on Saturday and Sunday.

 If you are on a catered contract at David Russell Apartments, this includes 14 meals per week: breakfast and dinner from Monday - Friday, and breakfast and lunch on Saturday and Sunday.